kevlewis08/nyc_parks_check-/README.md

 Stars Given: 4
 Random_firstname, Random_lastname:
 (produce an if statement, if the stars given is <=2 out of 5 print random bad_review.)
-(produce an if statement, if the stars given is >2 out of 5, print random good_review.)
+(produce an if statement, if the stars given is >3 out of 5, print random good_review.)

-"
+(finished this model, added average for it the star being given was 3.)

-  //a map of new york, different sections and parts of the area will be seperatly shaded in. above picture of the park via maps app  will be highlighted in a specific color.
+//a map of new york, different sections and parts of the area will be seperatly shaded in. above picture of the park via maps app (satalite view), will be highlighted in a specific color.

 ----------------------------------------------